 We all run slightly differently and we don’t what to fix what isn’t broken!
-However there are a few things worth changing to improve performance.
+However, there are a few things worth changing to improve performance for triathletes especially.

 • High cadence

-Doing a light task more often is much easier than a heavy tasks less frequently.
-Higher cadence means we spend less time in contact with the ground and hence less likely for things to go wrong in the stance phase (over pronating, knee falling in etc).
+Doing a light task more often is much easier than a heavy task less frequently.
+Higher cadence means we spend less time in contact with the ground and hence less likely for things to go wrong in the stance phase (over pronating, knee falling in, etc).

 • Keeping the hips level